With opinion leaders like realtors, cab drivers, concierges, barmen, hairdressers etc.

 This phenomenon exists in every business in the form of the Pareto Principle or 80/20 rule.
 In some cases, it might even be the 95/5 rule, but while everyone knows the rule’s existence hardly any course does anything about trying to find who his or her opinion leaders are!

-Who are the opinion leaders in your club?
+Who are the opinion leaders in your golf club?

 Who are the opinion leaders in your community?